MonkeyWaffle0/docChat/README.md

 ## Setup

-1. Place your markdown documentation files in the `data_raw/` folder
+1. Place your documentation files in the `data_raw/` folder

 2. Run the ingestion script to create the FAISS index:
    ```bash